amperity/amperity-docs/shared/terms.rst

 .. term-predicted-models-start

-Predictive models are a feature of AmpIQ that predict customer behavior, such as customer lifetime value (pCLV), churn propensity, product affinity, and lifecycle events.
+Predictive models are a feature of Amperity that predict customer behavior, such as customer lifetime value (pCLV), churn propensity, product affinity, and lifecycle events.

 .. term-predicted-models-end